tyroprogrammer/learn-react-app/src/tutorial/05-State.md

 console.log(this.state.counter);//still prints 0
 ```

-Also if you want to update `state` using the current state value **always** use the updater function inside `setState` instead of passing object.
+Also if you want to update `state` using the current state value, **always** use the updater function inside `setState` instead of passing object.
 For example below code will not work.

 ```jsx
 //❌  DONT DO THIS